 Summary: Consumer bias in experiential marketing surveys runs both ways.
-It can be created by circumstances, by the interviewer or by the consumer.
-Gleaning meaningful results is always dependent upon how well we control the potential for bias.
+Circumstances create it (either by the interviewer or by the consumer).
+Gaining meaningful results is always dependent upon how well we control the potential for bias.

-We go to great lengths to avoid producing interviewer bias (the impact of the interviewer knowing what answers he wants to hear and pushing the consumer to answer accordingly).
+We go to great lengths to avoid producing interviewer bias (the impact of an interviewer knowing the ideal answers and pushing the consumer to answer accordingly).
 We are careful to write our surveys to avoid including any leading questions.
-Then we ask our brand advocates stick to our scripted survey to preclude them from adding any hints of their motivation.

 People have an innate tendency to please anyone giving them free stuff

-After sampling our products, we asked the consumers which of our brand’s boxed dinners they had purchased in the past six months, as well as how many competing brands’ box dinners they had purchased during the same period.
-The result was that 70% reported having purchased our brand, while the closest competitor (a market leader in boxed dinners) only got 30%.
+PortMA’s research with a boxed dinner brand is an example of consumer bias through experiential marketing surveys.
+After sampling various products, we asked consumers which of the brand’s boxed dinners they had purchased in the past six months, as well as how many competing brands’ box dinners they had purchased during the same period.
+The result is that 70% report having purchased the brand they were sampling, while the closest competitor (a market leader in boxed dinners) only got 30%.

-The implication is that the response was skewed by the emotional desire to please the interviewer outweighing the logic of reasoning and individual interest.
+The implication is that the response is skewed by the emotional desire to please the interviewer outweighing the logic of reasoning and individual interest.

 How can we avoid this effect to eliminate consumer bias?